GROW TO KNOW GOD DEEPLY

 2) Helping one another determine what God is up to in each others' lives.

 These two big ideas are fleshed out through studying together, fighting sin together, encouraging one another, praying together, worshiping together, and sharing life and mission.
 A DNA group is not simply a Bible study, accountability group, or prayer meeting.
 Rather, a DNA group incorporates elements of all of these as we seek to know one another and sharpen each other.
 In this way, we each fulfill our call with one another to make passionate, joyful disciples of Jesus.

-Calvary Institute is meant to help us learn how to worship God with our minds.
-Through studying God’s word, the saints who have come before us, and the core of our beliefs we are learning more about the Father, Son, and Holy Spirit.
+Calvary Institute is a series of classes and Bible studies designed to help us Grow to Know God Deeply.
+These classes study God’s Word, theology, and equip us to be mature in Christ.
 Our prayer is that those who participate will have their passion for our Lord grow stronger and their heart for worship burn greater.

 Two are better than one, because they have a good reward for their toil.
 For if they fall, one will lift up his fellow.
 But woe to him who is alone when he falls and has not another to lift him up!
 Again, if two lie together, they keep warm, but how can one keep warm alone?
 And though a man might prevail against one who is alone, two will withstand him—a threefold cord is not quickly broken.

 “For we ourselves were once foolish, disobedient, led astray, slaves to various passions and pleasures, passing our days in malice and envy, hated by others and hating one another.
 But when the goodness and loving kindness of God our Savior appeared, he saved us, not because of works done by us in righteousness, but according to his own mercy, by the washing of regeneration and renewal of the Holy Spirit, whom he poured out on us richly through Jesus Christ our Savior.”
 Titus 3:3-6